 Device that converts voltage from DC to DC without using an inductor.

-Non-linearity.
-In measurements, this parameter specifies the maximum deviation between the device output and a linear fit of the output
+Integral nonlinearity.
+In measurements, this parameter specifies the maximum deviation between the device output and a linear fit of the output.

 A circuit used to get an AC voltage output with variable frequency and/or amplitude out of a DC voltage supply.